-With 2 quite distinct world-class scuba destinations sitting on its doorstep, diving in North Sulawesi will keep most ardent scuba divers happy.
+With 2 quite distinct world-class destinations sitting on its doorstep, North Sulawesi will keep most ardent scuba divers happy.
 You can explore the waters around this celebrated island from the comfort of one of our selected resorts.
 The highlights depend on what you are interested in.
 Bunaken offers schools of fish and healthy coral walls whereas the Lembeh Strait is the world's capital for muck diving par excellence and there is literally nowhere better for bizarre critters.

 You can either stay in Manado on the mainland, or on Bunaken island itself.
-Resorts around Manado have more land to use and access to infrastucture and therefore tend to be larger and more luxurious than those on Bunaken.
+Dive resorts around Manado have more land to use and access to infrastucture and therefore tend to be larger and more luxurious than those on Bunaken.
 From the mainland you may have longer boat journeys but normally better facilities and a professionally run resort.
-Resorts on the island of Bunaken have less space and therefore tend to be smaller and either more simple in the flashpacker sense, or boutique and with a family atmosphere.
+Accommodations on the island of Bunaken have less space and therefore tend to be smaller and either more simple in the flashpacker sense, or boutique and with a family atmosphere.

-The resorts are located along the mainland coastline (near the port town of Bitung) and the island of Lembeh on the opposite side of the strait.
-You can chose from a range of prices from small and simple, to more glamorous luxury where some of the resorts can be quite large and feature facilities such as swimming pools.
-It is such a small area that the 50+ dive sites are likely to be no more than 10 minutes boat ride from your chosen resort.
+The dive resorts are located along the mainland coastline (near the port town of Bitung) and the island of Lembeh on the opposite side of the strait.
+You can chose from a range of prices from small and simple, to more glamorous luxury where some of the accommodations can be quite large and feature facilities such as swimming pools.
+It is such a small area that the 50+ dive sites are likely to be no more than 10 minutes boat ride from your chosen place to stay.

-Of course you can opt to visit either of these destinations, but the ultimate North Sulawesi diving holiday would involve a combination of these two very distinct experiences since the beautiful coral walls of Bunaken complement the amazing muck diving in Lembeh.
+Of course you can opt to visit either of these destinations, but the ultimate North Sulawesi scuba diving holiday would involve a combination of these 2 very distinct experiences since the beautiful coral walls of Bunaken complement the amazing muck diving in Lembeh.
 Stays of 5+ days are ideal for one location or 8-10 days to visit both destinations.
 Packages normally include full board accommodation, diving and airport transfers.